Health and Social Services in Thailand

 April 28-June 29, 2018 (coursework assigned before and after time in Thailand)

-NOTE: Information listed below is for 2018.
-Subject to change for 2019.
+NOTE: Information listed below is subject to change for 2019.
 Updates coming soon.

 Students will have an exciting opportunity to view health and social services issues in an international context.
 Faculty from Thammasat University, one of the most prestigious Universities in Thailand, will deliver workshops on Thai culture, social problems, health and human services issues.
 The core of the study will occur in field visitations to a variety of health and social service agencies, tours of cultural and historic sites, and the opportunity to stay overnight with a Thai family in a rural village.
 Participants will have the opportunity to interact with Thai health and human service professionals and learn about their work.